zowe/docs-site/docs/extend/extend-apiml/service-information.md

 ## Protection of Service Information

 Information about API services is considered sensitive as it contains partial information about the internal topology of the mainframe system.
-As such, this information should be made accessable only by authorized users and services.
+As such, this information should be made accessible only by authorized users and services.

-Access to this information requires authentication using mainframe credentials, and a SAF resource check (SAF resource check - TBD).
+Access to this information requires authentication using mainframe credentials, and a SAF resource check is done.
+The resource class and resource is defined in the `ZWESECUR` job.
+You can find more details about the `ZWESECUR` job in [Configuring the z/OS system for Zowe](../../user-guide/configure-zos-system.md).

+The security administrator needs to permit READ access to the `APIML.SERVICES` resource in the `ZOWE` resource class to the your that can access the information about API services.

 ## API Endpoints